Where do I start with my camera? This was the first question I asked myself when I took the shiny new DSLR out of its

-Do you have any favourite DSLR tips or video tutorials you learned a lot from?
+Do you have been inspired by DSLR websites or video tutorials you have learned a lot from?
 Let me know in the comments.

 - Aperture: Aperture changes how wide the lens’ opening is.
 Inside the camera, a set of circular blades widens and narrows as the photographer adjusts the aperture.
 The human eye adjusts to bright light by controlling the size of the pupil.
 Aperture follows a similar concept in that the opening adjusts to different light, only mechanically, not biologically – Creative Live